reside-ic/reside-ic.github.io/content/blog/buildkite-cd.md

 # Controlling deployment

-What we also want to do is be able to deploy a specific branch of one of our services so we can see the effect of big changes before merging into main.
+We would also like to have the option to deploy a specific branch of one of our services so we can see the effect of big changes before merging into main.
 Buildkite gives us a way to do this through [environent variables](https://buildkite.com/docs/pipelines/environment-variables#defining-your-own).
 Each service that forms part of the app has a CI pipeline that builds a docker image.
 These are tagged with the branch name and the sha.
 We can use environment variables to set the tag of the docker image we want to deploy.
 There are multiple ways to set environment variables but in this example we set them through the pipeline yml.
 Update your deployment pipeline to look like

 ```
 env: